Atypicalim/UyghurScript/README.md

 ## 0. description

-> a toy script interpreter writen in lua, u can learn how to write an interpreter by reading this repo ...
+> a toy script interpreter writen in c, u can run your script in uyghur language grammar with it ...

 ## 1. data types and variable declaration